Rigevidon contraceptive pill (ethinylestradiol 30 micrograms and levonorgestrel 150 micrograms) available following an online questionnaire.

 Dr Fox prices are 25%–50% lower than other UK online clinics.

-Rigevidon contraceptive pill – background information
+Rigevidon contraceptive pill – product information

 Contraceptive pill consultation process

 Please read in full the medical information before completing an online consultation for Rigevidon on prescription.

 Eligible women can obtain a 3-month supply of Rigevidon contraceptive pill.
 Women qualify if:

 - They have been taking Rigevidon for the last year.

 - They have had no problems with Rigevidon in the last year.

 - They have had a face-to-face pill check-up for their contraceptive pill in the last year.

 Brands of contraceptive similar to Rigevidon